Ortus-Solutions/commandbox/readme.md

 ## COMMANDBOX INSTALLATION

-CommandBox downloads and installs the needed resources by default into your user home directory under a  **.CommandBox** automatically.
+CommandBox downloads and installs the needed resources by default into your user home directory under a folder called **.CommandBox** upon first run.

 **Official Releases**
 Official stable releases can be found at the [CommandBox Official Page](http://www.ortussolutions.com/products/commandbox#download)